My daughter Kadie was struggling to talk. Here’s the story of our journey, some speech and language tips, and how I helped my daughter find her voice:

 Bubbles are great for exercising the mouth, plus you can add in phrases like ‘one, two, three, blow’ or ‘ready, steady, pop’.

 #4.
 Praise their achievements

-Reward your child for little achievements with a small treat of some kind, whether it is a sweet, some TV time, a book or even a trip to the park or library.
+Reward your child for little achievements with a small treat of some kind, whether it is a sweet, some TV time, story time with you, or even a trip to the park or library.

 #5.
 Repetition is key

-My little girl loves colours but a short few months back she couldn’t name one and now she is naming colours her older brother doesn’t even know such as peach and lilac.
-I incorporate colours into our day in every possible way.
-For example, I will say grey-putty, blue-slime, white-milk and black-car etc.
+My little girl loves colours, but a short few months back she couldn’t name one.
+Now she is naming colours her older brother doesn’t even know, such as peach and lilac!

 #6.
 Use every opportunity